 Drawing from a "purpose, content, design" approach I've developed since 1997, I help leaders discover core truths about themselves and their careers, and surface with deceptively-simple, elegantly-branded stories that rely on facts and shun hyperbole.

 I've prepared the below two-step overview to give you a sense about how I work, and don't work.
 It's worth a few extra minutes as you think about investing your own time and energy.

 If you'd like to discuss the possibility of working together on a one-to-one project, follow these two steps:

 Download The Résumé Studio's "Packages & Programs" matrix, and decide which price and timeline might be right for you.
 (We’ll discuss nuances if you book an intake call.)

 If it makes sense to talk after you've reviewed the "Packages & Programs" matrix, choose one of the following new client orientation options.

 (In a hurry?
 Last-minute Résumé Review & Strategy sessions are a scaled-back coaching alternative.)

 More of what you might want to know:

-Each of Jared's offerings evolved from his best and most satisfying projects, both for himself and his clients—many of whom return every few years for a tune-up.
-The only thing Jared doesn't offer is quick turnarounds.
+Each of my offerings evolved from what I consider to have been the best and most satisfying projects, both for myself and my clients—many of whom return every few years for a tune-up.
+The only thing I don’t offer is quick turnarounds.
 Other writers are more equipped for that specialized need.
-One resource he frequently suggests is Michelle Dumas and her résumé writing team.
+One resource I frequently suggest is Michelle Dumas and her résumé writing team.